Hidden Convexity in the l0 Pseudonorm: Introduction

 \section{Introduction}

 The \emph{counting function}, also called \emph{cardinality function} or \emph{\lzeropseudonorm}, counts the number of nonzero components of a vector in~$\RR^d$.
-It is related to the rank function defined over matrices \cite{Hiriart-Ururty-Le:2013}.
-It is well-known that the \lzeropseudonorm\ is lower semi continuous but is not convex (this can be deduced from the computation of its Fenchel biconjugate, which is zero).
+It is related to the rank function defined over matrices \cite{Hiriart-Urruty-Le:2013}.
+It is well-known that the \lzeropseudonorm\ is lower semi continuous (lsc) but is not convex, and that the Fenchel conjugacy fails to provide relevant analysis.
+Indeed, the Fenchel biconjugate of the characteristic function of the level sets of the \lzeropseudonorm\ is zero, and the Fenchel biconjugate of the \lzeropseudonorm\ is also zero.

-In this paper, we display a suitable conjugacy for which we show that the \lzeropseudonorm\ is ``convex'' in the sense of generalized convexity (equal to its biconjugate).
-As a corollary, we also show that the \lzeropseudonorm\ coincides, on the sphere, with a proper convex lower semicontinuous (lsc) function.
+In this paper, we display a suitable conjugacy for which we prove that the \lzeropseudonorm\ is ``convex'' in the sense of generalized convexity, that is, is equal to its biconjugate.
+As a corollary, we also show that the \lzeropseudonorm\ function displays hidden convexity in the following sense\footnote{ In \cite{BenTal-Ben-Teboulle:1996}, the vocable ``hidden convexity'' refers to \emph{optimization problems} (when an original problem is equivalent to a \emph{convex optimization problem}).
+Here, the vocable ``hidden convexity'' refers to \emph{functions} (when a function is the composition of a \emph{convex function} with a mapping). }: the \lzeropseudonorm\ is equal to the composition of a proper convex lower semicontinuous function on~$\RR^d$ with the normalization mapping from~$\RR^d$ to the Euclidian unit sphere.